open-mmlab/mmdetection/docs/conventions.md

 In MMDetection, we have supported COCO Panoptic dataset.
 We clarify a few conventions about the implementation of `CocoPanopticDataset` here.

+1. For mmdet<=2.16.0, the range of foreground and background labels in the `gt_semantic_seg` are different from the default setting of MMDetection.
+The label `0` stands for `VOID` label and the category labels start from `1`.
+This problem is fixed after we support setting the `seg_pad_val` in pipeline `Pad`.
-In the evaluation, the panoptic result is a map with the same shape as the original image.
+2. In the evaluation, the panoptic result is a map with the same shape as the original image.
 Each value in the result map has the format of `instance_id * INSTANCE_OFFSET + category_id`.